ubco-cmps/data301_course/about/syllabus.md

 - view overall class progress (in aggregate),
 - track your personal progress in order to provide you with personalized feedback,
-- track participation in discussion forums
+- track participation in discussion forums,
 - improve the course and your learning,
 - explore students actions in the course,
 - provide you feedback on your progress.

 Unfortunately, at the moment it is not possible to opt-out of the data collection process, but if you like, you may opt-out of the process where *I use the data to give you personalized feedback*.
-To opt-out, please [complete this form](https://ubc.ca1.qualtrics.com/jfe/form/SV_4SB8DCF8fnktkLb) at any point in the course.
+To opt-out, please [complete this form](https://ubc.ca1.qualtrics.com/jfe/form/SV_ePfpR44YrSOPpJz) at any point in the course.
 You may opt-out with my full support, I respect your decision and applaud you for your netizenship!

 ## What should I do if I need accommodations to be successful in this course?